The main door to the house is one of the most important features in feng shui for residences.

 Although a simple door that opens easily could be enough for most people, that is simply not enough if you intend to fully harness the power of feng shui.

-Here are 7 critical factors to keep in mind when choosing the main door.
+Here are 7 critical factors to keep in mind when configuring and choosing the main door.

 1) Biggest door in the house